ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/terminology.md

 _RO-Crate Metadata File_: An _RO-Crate Metadata Document_ stored in a file named  `ro-crate-metadata.json` in the _RO-Crate Root_ of a _Local RO-Crate Package_.
 See section [RO-Crate Metadata Document](structure#ro-crate-metadata-document-ro-crate-metadatajson).

-_Detached RO-Crate Metadata File_: An _RO-Crate Metadata Document_ stored in a file named  `${prefix}-ro-crate-metadata.json` or `ro-crate-metadata.json` where  `$prefix`, if present is a file-system safe version identifier or name for the RO-Crate.
+_Valid RO-Crate Metadata Object_: A stand alone _RO-Crate Metadata Document_ which has been successfully parsed and meets the structural requirements for RO-Crate, in that it has a `@context`, a `@graph` and at least a `Root Data Entity`.
+See section [Types of RO-Crate](structure#types-of-ro-crate).

-_Local RO-Crate Package_: A file system directory, indicated by the presence of the _RO-Crate Metadata File_.
+_Attached RO-Crate Package_: A file system directory, indicated by the presence of the _RO-Crate Metadata File_.
 A _Local RO-Crate Package_ carries a payload of zero or more files.
 See section [Types of RO-Crate](structure#types-of-ro-crate).

 _Detached RO-Crate Package_: A stand alone _RO-Crate Metadata Document_ which defines a virtual data package.
 See section [Types of RO-Crate](structure#types-of-ro-crate).

-_Abstract RO-Crate_: A stand alone _RO-Crate Metadata Document_ which is being processed for purposes other than data packaging.
-See section [Types of RO-Crate](structure#types-of-ro-crate).
+_Detached RO-Crate Metadata File_: An _RO-Crate Metadata Document_ stored in a file named  `${prefix}-ro-crate-metadata.json` or `ro-crate-metadata.json` where  `$prefix`, if present is a file-system safe version identifier or name for the RO-Crate.

 _RO-Crate Root_: The top-level directory of an _RO-Crate Package_.
 See section [RO-Crate structure](structure)